JoanUnachukwu/Olympics-Dataset-Analysis/README.md

 ## Introduction

 This is a Power BI report of actual data from the Olympic Games over a 120 year period from 1896 - 2016.
-Thd project is to analyze and derive insights from the overall performance of athletes and countries in 120 years.
+The project is to analyze and derive insights from the overall performance of athletes and countries in 120 years.

 _The Olympics continue to be a powerful symbol of the potential and togetherness of people.
 These Games provide a singular forum where nations lay aside their differences to participate in the spirit of sportsmanship in a world that is becoming more and more divided.
 The unwavering commitment of athletes who push the limits, encourage the quest of excellence and world peace._